 As a guarantor, you have specific rights to protect you under the Credit Contracts Consumer Finance Act (CCCFA).
-This includes the Lender Responsibility Principles.
+Responsible Lending Code.
 Lenders must:

 - make reasonable enquiries, before a guarantee is given, to be satisfied that a guarantor will be able to comply with the guarantee without suffering substantial hardship

 - assist guarantors to reach an informed decision about whether or not to give the guarantee

 - assist guarantors to be reasonably aware of the full implications of giving the guarantee.

 - treat the guarantor reasonably and ethically before and during the period of the guarantee and if the credit contact is breached